shaharsigal/Final-Project-Cyber-Security/Defensive Report.md

-### Alert 3: CPU Usage Monitor
+### Alert 3:

-  - Alert 3 is implemented as follows:
+CPU Usage Monitor is implemented as follows:
-  - Metric: Metricbeat
+  - Metric: WHEN max() OF system.process.cpu.total.pct OVER all documents
-  - Threshold: WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
+  - Threshold: IS ABOVE 0.5 FOR THE LAST 5 minutes
   - Vulnerability Mitigated: DDOs
   - Reliability: This alert does not generate lots of false positives/false negatives.
 The rate of reliability for this alert is high.

 ![](Images/Alert%203%20Rules.png)